Simple Homemade Thai Mango Curry Recipe

 Instructions

 • Add the contents of the food processor to the skillet.
-Saute until fragrant, about 3-4 minutes.
-Stir in the red curry paste, hot curry powder and turmeric.
+Sauté until fragrant, about 3-4 minutes.
+Stir in the red curry paste, hot curry powder, and turmeric.
 Pour in the coconut milk and bring to a simmer.

 • Make curry according to the instructions above – pour over chicken breasts in a slow cooker.
-Cook 3 hours on high, 6 hours on low, or until the chicken's internal temperature reaches 165F.
-Serve over rice.
+Cook 3 hours on high, 6 hours on low, or until the chicken's internal temperature reaches 165°F. Serve over rice.

 Keyword curry, mango, Thai